freenas/freenas-docs/userguide/services.rst

 Services Configuration
 ======================

-The Services section of the GUI is where the various services that ship with the %brand% system are configured, started, or stopped.
-%brand% includes these built-in services:
+The Services section of the GUI is where various services that ship with the %brand% system are configured, started, or stopped. %brand% includes these built-in services:

 * :ref:`AFP`